Crushing Circle at Odin Mine, Castleton, Edale

 Description

-The crushing wheel with its iron tyre and circular iron track were erected in about 1823 at a cost of about œ40.
-Ores were brought from some miles away to be crushed and washed as well as what was processed from Odin Mine itself.
-The crusher ran on a circular iron track 37m wide and approximately 5.5m in diameter, built up of 8 segments bolted together on the underside with fish plates, and bedded on fine gravel.
-Still p reserved, the crusher consists of a gritstone wheel about 1.8m diameter and 30cm wide with a square hole 30cm square at its centre.
-The wheel is shod with an iron tyre 5cm thick which was held in place by wooden wedges, the remains of a wooden shaft passes through the centre hole.
-The crushing stone would have been linked to a pivot post in the centre of the circle by the wooden axle - part of which survives, and pulled around the track by a horse to crush ore spread on the track.
-The centre pivot block is recorded as missing.
+The crusher is a gritstone wheel, roughly 1.8m in diameter and 30cm wide, with a square hole at its centre.
+The wheel is shod with an iron tyre, some 5cm thick, which was held in place by wooden wedges.
+The remains of a wooden shaft passes through the central hole.
+The crushing stone would have been linked to a pivot post in the centre of the circle by the wooden axle (part of which survives), and pulled around a circular iron track, some 3.7m wide and 5.5m in diameter, by a horse in order to crush the ore that was spread across the track.
+The iron track is built of 8 segments bolted together on the underside with fishplates, and bedded into fine gravel.

 References